legalize-dev/legalize-nl/nl/BWBR0017728.md

 Medical stores requirements are contained within MSN 1768 ‘Ship’s Medical Stores’.

-Registration, construction and operation of submarines are regulated by the following United Kingdom Statutory Instruments:
+MSN 1763 ‘The Merchant Shipping and Fishing Vessels (Safety Signs and Signals) Regulations 2001’ provides details of required safety signs.

 ### 24.5.
 Submersible craft

-SI 1996 No. 2154 ‘Merchant Shipping (Prevention of Oil Pollution) Regulations’ as amended.
+SI No.1098 The Merchant Shipping (Submersible Craft Construction and Survey) Regulations 1981.

 ### 29. Crew Agreements

 SI 2003 No. 1809 ‘Merchant Shipping and Fishing Vessels (Port Waste Reception Facilities) Regulations’.
 Information on these requirements can be found in MGN 387.

-SI 2008 No. 2924 ‘Merchant Shipping (Prevention of Air Pollution from Ships) Regulations 2008’.
-Information on these requirements can be found in MSN 1819, MGN 381, MGN 386, and MGN 400.
+The IMO MARPOL Convention Annexes relevant to the operation of Large Yachts are implemented by the following United Kingdom Statutory Instruments;

 ### 25. Clean Seas

-The IMO MARPOL Convention Annexes relevant to the operation of Large Yachts are implemented by the following United Kingdom Statutory Instruments;
+SI 2008 No. 3257 ‘Merchant Shipping (Prevention of Pollution by Sewage and Garbage) Regulations’, guidance on which is contained in MSN 1807 and MGN 385.

-In addition to unrestricted STCW qualifications, information as to specific qualifications for Large Yachts and Sail Training Vessels are contained within:
+SI 2003 No. 1809 ‘Merchant Shipping and Fishing Vessels (Port Waste Reception Facilities) Regulations’.
+Information on these requirements can be found in MGN 387.

 ### 24.5.
 Submersible craft